SapienAIX/.github/profile/README.md

 ## Code Structure

 - `/SapienAI/`: The main branch project infos.
+- `/SapienAIAgent/`: Contains scripts of the main AI agent.
-- `/SapienAIAgents/`: Contains scripts and models for AI agents.
+- `/SapienAIAgents/`: Contains scripts and models for more AI agents.
 - `/SapienAITools/`: Development of specialized AI tools.
 - `/SapienAIResearch/`: Documentation and data related to ongoing research projects.
 - `/SapienDocs/`: Detailed documentation, whitepapers, and research findings.